 I’ve used various flavors of Linux on the desktop: Red Hat, Suse, Mandrake, Ubuntu… In the end I realized that once the OS is set up and configured, I spend most of my time in bash and they are all pretty much the same.
 My current development machine is a MacBook Air, the first Mac I’ve owned.
 With the help of Homebrew and Vagrant, it’s a suitable Linux replacement with a very nice form factor.

-As far as programming languages, I have had a lot of opportunity to experiment – creating large scale applications in Java, .NET, and Python and dabbling with PHP, Common Lisp, Scheme, Clojure, Verilog, shell scripting, Scala, and others.
+As far as programming languages, I have had a lot of opportunity to experiment – creating large scale applications in Python, Java, and .NET, and dabbling with PHP, Common Lisp, Scheme, Clojure, Verilog, shell scripting, Scala, and others.
 At the moment, my weapon of choice is Python.
 It took me a while to get over the idea that whitespace is significant, but now firing up an editor and looking at Python code feels like a breath of fresh air compared to more verbose languages like Java.

 I have been writing longform articles about programming, development tips and guides, and reviews of books and tools for developers here on GrokCode since 2007.
 GrokCode was started as a way to connect with other developers despite the dearth of programmers in the small Costa Rican town where I lived.
 Writing has become an invaluable way for me to focus and explore my thoughts.

 Some of my favorite pieces explore pain points (Java Build Systems: A Sad State of Affairs, Dear Python, Why Are You So Ugly), share useful tips (You Should Change Your Python Shell, The Power of a Programming Portfolio), or spring from research I have done to improve my productivity or become a better programmer (The Ergonomic Keyboard Productivity Myth, Be a Paranoid Pessimistic Programmer, Test Driven Development and the Meaning of Done).